guibueno/guibueno.github.io/_features/exercises.markdown

 Within the scope of this thesis project, **LanguageBug** only covers basic Novice-level content, but there are certainly more words and sentences that could be integrated to the exercises.
 In addition to that, it is always possible to keep improving the selection of words and expressions based on feedback from learners and user observation.

-Finally, there could be many other ways to foster speaking practice, besides the ones that **LanguageBug** features at this moment.
-Other approaches may provide insights on the creation of new exercises, which can easily be integrated to the core of the app.
+There could also be many other ways to foster speaking practice, besides the ones that **LanguageBug** features at this moment.
+Getting to know other approaches to language learning and teaching may provide insights on the creation of new exercises.
+The architecture of **LanguageBug** would make it easy to integrate them.

+Finally, bugs could be further developed as characters with particular interests, so that learners could have different conversations with different bugs based on their interests.
+For example, a learner wishing to speak Portuguese in professional settings could learn relevant content by interacting with a "*Business Bug*" character.

 ### Current exercises